GrabAByte/terraform-control-aws-api-gateway-whitepaper/README.md

 # terraform-aws-convertr-demo

 ## Project name and introduction
-Grababyte projects look to follow the same naming pattern on <technology>-<provider>-<project>
+Grababyte projects look to follow the naming pattern of "<technology>-<provider>-<project>"

-The following project looks to accomplish the following cloud architecture -
+The project looks to accomplish the following cloud architecture -

 ### Objectives